natelollar/nlol-tech-art-tools/maya/nlol/scripts/rig_setup/README.md

 - Build rig first to get control names, then setup parent spaces.
   Then, directly name parent spaces off of controls.

+- Uniform scale only when scale is exposed on controls.

 #### Maya Object Naming
 - `<name>_<direction>_<id>_<type>`